santhoshkrishnan30/Tiffintalk-Bot-FastAPI/README.md

 3. Open windows command prompt, go to that folder and run this command: ngrok http 80000

-NOTE: ngrok can timeout. you need to restart the session if you see session expired message. im adding these in readme .txt file in github alter the above refernce contents
+NOTE: ngrok can timeout. you need to restart the session if you see session expired message.